solo-io/supergloo/docs/content/guides/role_based_api.md

 ## Example Roles / Personas

-The following examples demonstrate common personas one might encounter in organizations and how they can be represented using Service Mesh Hub Roles.
+The following examples demonstrate common personas one might encounter in organizations and how they can be represented using Gloo Mesh Roles.

 **System Administrator**